beyersmann-lab/beyersmannlab/content/publication/the-bestersell-effect-nuances-in-positional-encoding-of-morphemes-in-visual-word-recognition/index.md

 publication_types:
   - "2"
 authors:
-  - Spencer
-  - J.
+  - J. Spencer
-  - Kahraman
-  - H.
+  - H. Kahraman
-  - Beyersmann
-  - E.
+  - E. Beyersmann
 publication: "*Psychonomic Bulletin & Review*.
 Accepted on 30/04/2025"
 abstract: Previous studies have confirmed stem morphemes (e.g., book) are identified in any position (e.g., in both bookmark and textbook) but prefixes